Frane Vladislavić

-Frane Vladislavić (born 9 January 1994 in Melbourne) is a Croatian football winger, currently a free agent.
+Frane Vladislavić (born 9 January 1994) is a Croatian football winger, currently a free agent.
 Vladislavić also holds an Australian passport.

 Club career

 A Croatian U-17 international, Vladislavić was moved in January 2012 to the Hajduk first team by coach Krasimir Balakov.
 Having debuted for the first team, he was sent on loan to Hajduk's feeder team NK Primorac 1929 in the summer of 2012.